 We specialize in producing close tolerance, complex CNC Swiss machined and micromachined components for a multitude of medical, dental and other applications.
-Manufacturing is done at both our Bloomfield, CT and Blaine, MN operations.
 Parts are fabricated from precious metal and titanium and stainless steel alloys.
 Our in-house precious metal alloy fabrication and scrap reclamation provides an significant economic advantage to our customers. .
 More information.

-Deringer-Ney produces specialty alloys for a variety of demanding applications.
-We are constantly inventing new ones.
+Deringer-Ney produces specialty alloys for a variety of demanding applications in the form of wire, strip, ribbon, and rod.
+We are always inventing new ones.
 Typical characteristics include high corrosion resistance, biocompatibility, radiopacity, low contact resistance, and in many cases the ability to age harden via heat treatment to high mechanical strength.
-Our alloy products include Paliney®, Neyoro®, and Paliney® In-Vivo series, plus more.
-These materials can be produced as fine wire, rod, strip and ribbon.
+Our alloy products include Paliney®, Neyoro™, and Paliney® In-Vivo series, plus more.
 We can fabricate components from these materials utilizing a variety of manufacturing processes including stamping and microstamping, wire forming, machining, and micromachining, cold heading and forming and precision insert molding.
 We can provide application assistance and can also furnish contract manufacturing services to fabricate complex assemblies to meet your needs.
 More information.

 We provide insert molding of various components, especially precious metal stampings, with tight tolerances and spring force control.
 These are used as components for sensors and medical devices, fuel level and position sensors, and other parts.
 For fast support of these molding operations, we maintain a fully capable tool room, an automation department, and a full quality system.
 More information.